echoreader/wealthhustle.blog/src/content/posts/how-to-file-self-employment-taxes.md

 I set calendar reminders and pay via IRS Direct Pay takes 3 minutes.

+> Starting your own business?
+You may also find [How to Start an Online Business With No Money](https://wealthhustle.blog/how-to-start-online-business-with-no-money/) helpful as you build your self‑employment journey.

 ## Step 5: File Your Annual Return (Form 1040 + Schedules)

 Come April, I open TurboTax Self-Employed (or hand my folder to my CPA).
 The flow: